 One of the things I love most about traveling is trying local food & beverages that I either have never had before, or do not have access to at home.
-During our zipline adventure, our hosts presented us with a variety of delicious exotic fruits to enjoy in between zipline runs.
+During our zipline adventure, our hosts presented us with a variety of delicious exotic Hawaiian fruit to enjoy between zipline runs.

-Rambutan is often known as the “hula berry,” since once it is opened in half, it resembles a hula skirt.
-It has a brightly colored fruit that peels easily and is sweet and juicy.
+Rambutan is often known as the "hula berry."
+This is because once it is opened in half, it resembles a hula skirt.
+It has a brightly colored Hawaiian fruit that peels easily and is sweet and juicy.
 I could have eaten a few of these, but they were almost too beautiful to eat!

-We were also treated with starfruit, lilikoi, and apple bananas (photo below, left to right).
+We were also treated with Hawaiian fruit such as starfruit, lilikoi, and apple bananas (photo below, left to right).

 Carambola, known as starfruit because it is shaped like a start when you slice it, is something I'm familiar with, since it is often used in Filipino cooking.
 It is sweet and can be tart, and is rich in vitamin C.